JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/Is_The_Urantia_Book_a_Sacred_Text.md

 Literacy is at heart a social process and does not exist outside of a social context.
 In the case of religious or sacred texts the social interaction around the texts may become very complex or ritualized.
 And these social activities have a great deal to do with the way in which particular manuscripts come to be considered “_sacred texts._” (There are important implications of this fact which lie beyond the scope of this present essay; they relate to an understanding of specific social contexts within which dissemination of _The Urantia Book_ might most effectively take place.)

-## Literacy and Abstract Conceptual Represe ntation
+## Literacy and Abstract Conceptual Representation

 Any understanding of reading must begin with an acknowledgement of the role which the oral tradition has played throughout human history.
 Mass literacy is a very new phenomenon, present for less than one tenth of one percent of human history.